Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 <img src="data/Vis_MagneticFluxDensity.png" alt="drawing" width="600">
 </div>
 <div align="center">
 <em>Figure 4: The magnetic flux density at I=5A.
-At the corner of the center pole the magnetitude of the magnetic flux density exceeds the values of the provided bh table requiring extrapolation. </em>
+At the corner of the center pole the magnitude of the magnetic flux density exceeds the values of the provided bh table requiring extrapolation.</em>
 </div>
 <br /><br />

 As an outlook, the paper[3] suggests to investigate the effect of model order, and adaptive refinement (among others) which we will look into in an upcoming update.

 ## References

 [1] https://www.compumag.org/wp/wp-content/uploads/2018/06/problem20.pdf

-[2] Takahashi, N., T. Nakata, and H. Morishige.
+[2] N. Takahashi, T. Nakata, and H. Morishige.
 "Summary of results for problem 20 (3‐D static force problem)."
-COMPEL-The international journal for computation and mathematics in electrical and electronic engineering 14.2/3 (1995): 57-75. doi: doi.org/10.1108/eb010138
+COMPEL-The international journal for computation and mathematics in electrical and electronic engineering 14.2/3 (1995): 57-75. doi.org/10.1108/eb010138

-[3] Takahashi, Norio, Takayoshi Nakata, and H. Morishige.
+[3] N. Takahashi, N. Takayoshi, and H. Morishige.
 "Investigation of a model to verify software for 3-D static force calculation."
-IEEE transactions on magnetics 30.5 (1994): 3483-3486. doi: doi.org/10.1109/20.312689
+IEEE transactions on magnetics 30.5 (1994): 3483-3486. doi.org/10.1109/20.312689